-- (a) For the purposes of sample testing type 7 metering installations, the MC must ensure that the sample size is determined using Table 3.8.
-The sample is to be selected from Unmetered Devices in the Inventory Table for an MC. - (b) The MC must ensure that the sample size for the first two Validation tests is based on a 'normal' sample size indicated in Table 3.8.
+(a) For the purposes of sample testing type 7 metering installations, the MC must ensure that the sample size is determined using Table 3.8.
+The sample is to be selected from Unmetered Devices in the Inventory Table for an MC.